ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Users who prefer to automate the workflow via :term:`crontab` or who need guidance for running without the Rocoto workflow manager should refer to :numref:`Section %s <Run>` for these options.

-If a problem occurs and a task goes DEAD, view the task log files in ``$EXPTDIR/log`` to determine the problem and refer to :numref:`Section %s <RestartTask>` to restart a DEAD task once the problem has been resolved.
+If a problem occurs and a task goes DEAD, view the task log files in ``$EXPTDIR/log`` to determine the problem.
+Then refer to :numref:`Section %s <RestartTask>` to restart a DEAD task once the problem has been resolved.
 For troubleshooting assistance, users are encouraged to post questions on the new SRW App `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ Q&A page.

 Generate Plots
 ---------------

-The plots are created using the graphics generation script that comes with the SRW App.
+The plots are created using the graphics generation script that comes with the SRW App v2.1.0 release.
 Information on the plots and instructions on how to run the script can be found in :doc:`Chapter 12 <srw_v2.1.0:Graphics>` of the v2.1.0 release documentation.

 Compare
 ===========